 Let’s look at PPM defectives from a different angle.
 Another car tire manufacturing company can produce 10 000 000 parts per year for its customers.
 The company makes tires 5 days per week, 50 weeks per month, and 250 days per year.
 If the customer requirement is 25 PPM defectives.
 That means that the company can manufacture 25 defectives for every 1 000 000 tires or 250 defective tires per year.
 That means the company is allowed 1 defective tire for the entire plant per day.
 This is the way how to calculate the PPM formula.

 Value of the measurement of PPM defectives

 PPM defectives may seem like a small, insignificant metric.
 That’s not true.
-It is the one metric that customers’ demand of their suppliers to conform with.
-Parts per million defectives is the one metric that companies can look towards for a real understanding of the quality of their products or the lack thereof.
-PPM defectives guide Six Sigma practitioners to improve upon processes until the best possible quality standards can be sustained.
+It is the one metric that customers demand from their suppliers to conform with.
+Parts per million defectives is the one metric that companies can look toward for a real understanding of the quality of their products or the lack thereof.
+PPM defectives guide Six Sigma practitioners to improve upon process steps until the best possible quality standards can be sustained.
 One of the reasons why PPM defectives are so important is that it looks at DEFECTIVES as opposed to defects.
 How much junk does the company produce?
 If you are a business that doesn’t want to be known for producing junk – get a certified Six Sigma team to reduce your parts per million defectives rate.